cashwu/cashwu.github.io/source/_posts/vue-Interpolation-inside-attributes-has-been-removed-use-vbind-or-the-colon-shorthand-instead.md

 ---
 title: >-
-  vue - Interpolation inside attributes has been removed.
+  Vue - Interpolation inside attributes has been removed.
 Use v-bind or the colon shorthand instead
 tags:
   - js